osrf/cloudsim/README.md

 Polymer
 `npm install -g polymer-cli`

+Note: when installing npm modules, you shouldn't have to be the root user.
+Npm installs packages locally (in the node_modules directory located besides the package.json file).
+However when you install global packages (with npm -g), it can happen that npm fails because it wants to write in /usr/bin or somewhere.
+For those cases, you should use sudo.

 ## Get cloudsim sources ##

 Run the build.bash to get the sources, and create links accross projects.

+`build.bash` does many things, and they could fail.

+1. The vcs import command clones all the repos, so make sure you have ssh setup with bitbucket and github.

+1. The `create link` and `use link` scripts allow you to modify code in the repos instead of "installing" the components.
+For example, if you type:
+`ls -l cloudsim-widgets/app/bower_components/`
+You should notice that gz-token is a link to the `gz-token` repo.
+This is explained
+below:

 ## Projects and links ##